 - How your attendance at Interlochen will help you attain your goals for creative writing

-- Your first and second choices for poetry, fiction or playwriting and reasons for your preferences.
+- Your first and second choices for poetry, fiction, nonfiction, or playwriting and reasons for your preferences

 (PDFs #2-5) Assemble a portfolio for at least two of the following genres that reflect your prior work and areas of interest:

-Applicants who are interested in all three areas may submit material for each one, but will only be placed in two areas of study, if accepted.
+Applicants who are interested in all four areas may submit material for each one, but will only be placed in two areas of study, if accepted.

 All portfolio materials should be typed and proofread, with a standard 12-point font.
 Portfolios must not exceed 30 pages.

-Students with an interest in screenwriting are also invited to apply for the summer screenwriting program, offered by the Motion Picture Arts division.
+Students with an interest in screenwriting are also invited to apply for the summer screenwriting program, offered by the motion picture arts department.

 Interlochen is also home the Arts Academy boarding high school, which offers a creative writing major for grades 9-12, as well as a post-graduate year.